How does deposit work when moving in and vacating, and what should you pay attention to in terms of deposit? Here are 5 tips on the matter.

 2. What is the maximum amount the landlord may charge when you move in?

-Second tip on deposit is in connection with the move in, and how much a landlord may require from you.
+Second tip on deposit is in connection with the move in, and how much a landlord is allowed to require from you.
 This is governed by section 34 (1) of the Danish Rent Act.
-According to this, the landlord may require what is equivalent to 3 month of rent (exclusive consumption) in deposit.
+According to this, the landlord may require what is equivalent to 3 month of rent (utilities not included) in deposit.
 The landlord may also require you to pay 3 months of rent in prepaid rent.
 Even if you pay 3 months of rent, you still have to pay rent the first month.
 That means, you may risk paying for 7 months of rent when moving in.

 You may also like: Are you paying too much in rent in Denmark?